 Life After Vaccination

-According to the CDC, “two weeks after receiving your second shot you are considered fully vaccinated and can resume activities without wearing a mask or physically distancing, except where required by federal, state, local laws and regulations.”
+According to the CDC, “two weeks after receiving your second shot you are considered fully vaccinated."
+Due to the Delta variant and current COVID-19 numbers, the CDC recommends that fully vaccinated people wear a mask in public indoor settings in areas of substantial or high transmission.
 You should also wear a mask in a medical setting, when traveling or using public transit.

 Upon receiving the vaccination, you will be given a Vaccine ID Card that lists the brand of vaccine you received and immunization dates.
 Take a photo of your card and store it in a safe place.
 Do not purchase a vaccination card or passport online as these are most likely fraudulent products.

 Vaccinated people can still contract the virus.
-If you believe you have COVID-19, and your symptoms worsen, contact your doctor.
+If you believe you have COVID-19, and your symptoms worsen, contact your doctor and get tested.

 If you have been fully vaccinated here are some tips of what you can and shouldn’t do: